InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 Running a speed test is the first step to improving your Wi-Fi signal, since it will help you diagnose potential problems with your connection.
 More specifically, it’ll determine whether you’re dealing with a weak Wi-Fi signal or something else, such as a service plan that’s too slow for your needs.

-If the speed test gives you a number lower than the internet plan you’re paying for, chances are your equipment is affecting your Wi-Fi signal and you’re due for a new router or modem.
-If you get a speed that matches your service plan, then you may need a faster internet speed.
+If the speed test gives you a number that’s significantly lower than the speeds you’re paying for, your equipment is probably affecting your Wi-Fi signal.

 Update Your Router’s Firmware

 Just like your iPhone or laptop, software updates to your router can make your internet connection run as smoothly as possible.
-Updating your router’s firmware is an easy way of improving your Wi-Fi signal.
+Updating your router’s firmware is an easy way to improve your Wi-Fi signal.

 In addition to improving your Wi-Fi signal, updating your router’s firmware can be beneficial for security purposes.
 Keep your equipment up to date by checking for firmware updates regularly.